mistergjones/tictactoe/README.md

 * Used event handlers and make use of HTML CSS DOM manipulation.
 * A button is used to reset the game if WINNER or a DRAW.
 This "resets" the UI components and .event listeners

+## Challenges
+* Establishing logic to immitate computer AI which was resolved by randomizing index positions to fill if a slot was available.

 ## Rules of the game
 * Each player takes turns to devise a row of 3 X's or 3 0's.